-All business entities have some value [even if it is net assets] that can be sold or transferred to someone else.
+All businesses have at least some value that can be sold or transferred to someone else.

-Preparing in advance for this event will significantly increase the value that could be transferred.
+Preparing for exit significantly increases the value that could be realised.

-Preparing in advance for this event will significantly increase the probobility of a successful outcome.
+Preparing for exit significantly increases the probability of a successful exit.

-Planning for exit means personally planning your finances and your 'life after' plan, which will result in improved personal wealth and happiness.
+Planning for exit includes planning your personal finances and 'life-after' plan, which results in improved personal wealth and happiness.

-The value of a business can, in some cases, be over 50% of the business owner's personal wealth.
-Therefore, we have a responsibility as a business owner to think carefully about this transition, for the sake of ourselves, our family, and other stakeholders.
+The value of a business can, in some cases, be well over 80% of the business owner's personal wealth.

 You will have heard the three most important factors of Location, Location, Location when selling realestate.
 When we talk about business sales the three most important factors are Value, Value, Value.The drivers of Value are Profit, Timing and Risk.